laminas/laminas-paginator/doc/book/zend.paginator.usage.md

 ```

 > ### Note
-Of course, it's possible to use `Zend\Paginator` with other template engines.
+Of course, it's possible to use `Laminas\Paginator` with other template engines.
 For example, with
 Smarty you might do the following:
 ```php
 $smarty-assign('pages', $paginator-getPages());